ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 exact resolution) is hidden behind an undocumented modifier key.

+# Brightness

+I think that the default picture settings are fine, with one exception.
+The monitor has an ambient light sensor, and if you use the monitor's on-screen display you can turn on "Auto Brightness" under the "Settings" menu, it will automatically adjust the screen's brightness to match your room's light level.
+It works very well and makes the screen more enjoyable to look at.

 # Window Management

 macOS already provides some slick window management via fullscreen apps, multiple desktops, and mission control.